Difference Between Scanner and BufferedReader Class in Java

 In Java, Scanner and BufferedReader class are sources that serve as ways of reading inputs.
 Scanner class is a simple text scanner that can parse primitive types and strings.
 It internally uses regular expressions to read different types while on the other hand BufferedReader class reads text from a character-input stream, buffering characters so as to provide for the efficient reading of the sequence of characters

-The eccentric difference lies in reading different ways of taking input via the next() method that is justified in the below programs over the similar input set.
+The eccentric difference lies in reading different ways of taking input via the next() method that is justified in the below programs over a similar input set.

-Let us try the same using Buffer class and same Input below as follows:
+Let us try the same using Buffer class and the same Input below as follows: